apearc03/KotlinCaesarProgram/README.md

 # KotlinCaesarProgram

-A simple Kotlin program that attempts to decipher any Caesar ciphered String without knowing the number used for rotation.
+A Kotlin program that attempts to decipher any Caesar ciphered String without knowing the number used for rotation.

 There are two functionalities.
 * A String can be encoded into ciphertext with the encipher function.